naitik2314/SequentialRecommender-RL/README.md

-# Sequential Recommender System with Reinforcement Learning Test
+# Sequential Recommender System with Reinforcement Learning

 A research-oriented implementation of a sequential recommendation model using reinforcement learning techniques.
 The project provides environment simulations, model training pipelines, and evaluation utilities.